 When a Senior Should Stop Driving

-If you are not a part of your elderly parent’s daily life, you may not know there is a problem with their driving until they’ve been involved in an accident.
+If you are not part of your elderly parent’s daily life, you may not know there is a problem with their driving until they’ve been involved in a car accident.
 They probably won’t volunteer the information, so you should inspect their car for dents and scrapes and be tuned into tickets they may have been issued or mentions of court appearances.
-If you are able to observe their driving, you should be on the lookout for the following signs that they are no longer able to drive safely:
+If you are able to observe their driving, our Albuquerque injury attorney adds, you should be on the lookout for the following signs that they are no longer able to drive safely:

 - Becoming lost in familiar areas